anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 These are function flows that are complicated to follow:

 ## Horizontal transmission
-* Reproduce Instruction -> checks cycles, marks repro attempt, also now checks for Horiz_Trans and should also check for FLS once I make a pass through to make sure FLS is supported
+* Reproduce Instruction -> checks cycles, marks repro attempt, (DOES NOT check for HT being on, since that is handled by Symbiont)
 * Process -> Checks for repro attempt, calls AttemptIndependentReproduction
-* AttemptIndependentReproduction -> Calls Symbiont's super method to check points, set points to zero (need to try changing to decrement in super and see if everything breaks), marks attempt in data node; submethod then adds to reproduce queue
+* AttemptIndependentReproduction -> Calls Symbiont's super method to check if HT is on, check points, set points to zero (need to try changing to decrement in super and see if everything breaks), marks attempt in data node; submethod then adds to reproduce queue
 * Repro queue calls fun_reproduce_org
-* fun_reproduce_org -> calls org->Reproduce and then SymDoBirth
+* fun_reproduce_org -> calls org->Reproduce and then SymDoBirth, then after_sym_do_birth since that's when we have access to parent for easier data tracking
 * Reproduce -> calls super class Reproduce (which handles tag updates, etc) and sets up parent task count and lineage tracking
-* SymDoBirth -> calls fun_sym_do_birth and after_sym_do_birth signal
+* SymDoBirth -> calls fun_sym_do_birth
 * fun_sym_do_birth -> calls freeliving or SymAttemptHorizontalInfection (renamed to avoid confusion with HorizontalTransmission) depending on config
 * SymAttemptHorizontalInfection -> finds a host and adds sym to host
-* after_sym_do_birth signal -> calls sym_parent super's AfterHorizontalTransmission, which records success in datanode if appropriate
+* after_sym_do_birth signal -> calls sym_parent super's AfterHorizontalTransmission, which records success in datanode if appropriate (including int val of parent)

 ## Reproduction
 * Repro Inst -> state.markReproAttempt